 What was the best career/industry advice you’ve ever received?

 There is no such thing as best careers advice.
 Follow your gut, it is usually right.
-Failure is important as much as success.
+Failure is as important as success.
 Get knocked down five times, get up six.
 If you can look up you can get up.
 9/10 people will say you can’t do something, that other 1/10 is you.
 Go follow your dreams.
 Passion and fulfilment go hand in hand.
 The only person you can rely on is you.
 If you go chase the highest salary you will always be unhappy.
 Money is the facilitator in your life, make sure that it doesn’t become the forefront of your ambitions.
 Try new things, meet new people and remember to have fun.
-We work in a people business, smile, help your peers and take up new opportunities.
+We work in a people business, smile, help our peers and take up new opportunities.

 Lastly, do you have anything to plug?